Hsu Yu-hsiou

 Hsu Yu-hsiou (許育修; born 2 April 1999) is a Taiwanese tennis player.

-Hsu has a career high ATP singles ranking of world No. 208 achieved on 9 January 2023.
-He also has a career high ATP doubles ranking of world No. 163 achieved on 13 June 2022.
+He has a career high ATP singles ranking of world No. 158 achieved on 16 October 2023.
+He also has a career high ATP doubles ranking of world No. 145 achieved on 17 November 2025.
+Hsu is currently the No. 2 Taiwanese tennis player.

 Junior career

-As a junior, Hsu achieved a career-high total combined ranking of no.5, reached on 12 June 2017.
+As a junior, Hsu achieved a career-high total combined ranking of No. 5, reached on 12 June 2017.
 In 2017, he won the 2017 Australian Open boys' doubles championships title alongside Zhao Lingxi.
 He then won the 2017 Wimbledon boys' doubles championships title with Axel Geller and impressively also the 2017 US Open boys' doubles championships title with Wu Yibing, holding three out of the four junior grand slam doubles championships simultaneously.

 Professional career

-2018
+2018: First ITF titles and ATP Challenger final

 In March 2018, he won his first singles and doubles titles on the ITF Men's Circuit.
 In the same year, he made his debut for the Chinese Taipei Davis Cup team, where he won his single's tie against Shahin Khaledan of Iran by a score of 4–6, 6–1, [10–8].
 This would mark his first appearance as well as his first win at the ATP Tour level.

 In September, Hsu reached his first career final on the ATP Challenger Tour where he and partner Jimmy Wang lost in the doubles final of the 2018 Kaohsiung Challenger to Yang Tsung-hua and Hsieh Cheng-peng 7–6(7–3), 2–6, [8–10], in an all-Taiwanese final.

-2023: Grand Slam debut
+2023: Major and Masters debuts and first wins, top 175

 Hsu made his Grand Slam debut by qualifying for the 2023 Australian Open, beating Evan Furness, Elias Ymer and Alexandre Muller.